Key facts

 Topics

 The course consists of 8 topics, grouped into 3 modules.
-For each topic, students will watch recorded lecture clips, complete specified preparation reading, and will also join a non-compulsory weekly online Q&A/discussion session for that week’s topic.
+For each topic, participants are expected to watch a few short recorded lecture clips and complete preparatory reading/activities (approximately 2-3 hours per topic in total).
+Ideally, participants will also join a live online Q&A/discussion session for that week’s topic.
+Attendance at these sessions is optional and will not affect completion of the course, but we encourage participants to attend whenever possible.

 Module 1: Introduction to Mentally Healthy Work